MVI – Microsoft Virus Initiative

 MVI members receive access to Windows APIs and other technologies including IOAV, AMSI and Cloud files.
 Members also get malware telemetry and samples and invitations to security related events and conferences.

 Theoretically, it is easy.
 The only thing is that Microsoft is overwhelmed with requests and questions.
 Most probably, you will never get any answer, and even if you get, they will require you to fulfill all the above conditions before applying.

-We will work with you to get your company in the Antivirus Vendor page, we will build your product, will get your product accepted by Microsoft and deliver it to your customers.
+We will work with you to get your company in the Antivirus Software Providers for Windows page, we will build your product, will get your product accepted by Microsoft and deliver it to your customers.